Universal logic: History and development

 While logic has been studied for centuries, Mossakowski et al commented in 2007 that "it is embarrassing that there is no widely acceptable formal definition of "a logic".
 These approaches to universal logic thus aim to address and formalize the nature of what may be called 'logic' as a form of "sound reasoning".

-World Congresses and Schools on Universal Logic
+Community

 Since 2005, Béziau has been organizing world congresses and schools on universal logic.
-These events bring together hundreds of researchers and students in the field and offer tutorials and research talks on a wide range of subjects.